 - 1. Removal.
-Board or commission members serve at the pleasure of the County Council and may be removed for any reason at any time by a majority vote of the Council.
-The Chair of the Board or Commission, the Council liaison, or the County Administrator may recommend consideration of a member's removal to the County Council.
+Except as may be otherwise provided by general law, the County Charter, the County Code, or Council Procedural Rules, B&C members serve at the pleasure of the County Council and may be removed for any reason at any time by a majority vote of the Council.
+The Chair of the B&C, the Council liaison, or the County Administrator may recommend consideration of a member's removal to the County Council.
 The reasons for removal may include, but are not limited to: - a.
 Continuous absences from all regularly scheduled meetings.
-Members who impair the proper functioning of the board or commission due to their constant inability to attend meetings or to participate in board or commission activities may be removed from the board or commission. - b.
+Members who impair the proper functioning of the B&C due to their constant inability to attend meetings or to participate in B&C activities may be removed from the B&C. - b.
 Misconduct at meetings.
-Members whose actions seriously interrupt the orderly process of said meetings may be removed from the board or commission. - c.
+Members whose actions seriously interrupt the orderly process of said meetings may be removed from the B&C. - c.
 Neglect of duty.
-Members who intentionally disregard duly assigned tasks or repeatedly fail to carry out the responsibilities expected of a Board or commission member may be removed from the board or commission. - d.
+Members who intentionally disregard duly assigned tasks or repeatedly fail to carry out the responsibilities expected of a B&C member may be removed from the B&C. - d.
 Ineligible to Serve.
-Members who do not maintain the eligibility requirements for appointment to the board or commission may be removed. - e.
+Members who do not maintain the eligibility requirements for appointment to the B&C may be removed. - e.
 Insubordination.
 Members who fail to accept direction from the County Council. - 2.
 Resignation.
-Board or commission members may resign by giving appropriate written notice of resignation.
-Notice of intent to resign should be provided in writing to the County Council with a copy to the board or commission chair.
-The chair shall notify the entire board or commission, the County Administrator's Office, and the Department Director of the resignation within one week.
-A board or commission member who resigns his or her position may apply for re-appointment provided the member has not served two terms in succession.
+B&C members may resign by giving appropriate written notice of resignation.
+Notice of intent to resign should be provided in writing to the County Council with a copy to the B&C chair.
+The chair shall notify the entire B&C, the County Manager's Office, and the Department Director of the resignation within one week.
+A B&C member who resigns his or her position may apply for re-appointment provided the member has not served two terms in succession.
 (See also County Code Section 8-6 (4).)